-- 1. Open the container in the Screen Editor, as described in To Open a Container in the Screen Editor. - 2.
-Ensure that the container node is selected in the Control Tree of the editor.
+- 1. Open the container in the Screen Editor, as described in To Open a Container in the Screen Editor. - Ensure that the container node is selected in the Control Tree of the editor.
 Click the arrow left of the node to expand the node if needed. - 3.
-Click the Add Controls tab item (see the screenshot below). - 4.
-From the Layout Rules group, drag the required type of the rule to the needed location in the Control Tree within the container, as shown in the following screenshot.
+Click the Add Controls tab item (see the screenshot below).